NLorenzo777/AWSLearning/AWS-Practicioner-Essentials/AWS-Practitioner-Essentials-Notes.md

 - Service that helps provision Amazon EC2 based environments.
 - Takes in information (application code and desired configs) and provides the environment for the user.
-- Provide the code and config settings and it will deploy the resources necessary to perform the following tasks:
+- Provide the code and config settings, and it will deploy the resources necessary to perform the following tasks:
   - Adjust capacity
   - Load balancing